 The higher bounce will stop the club from digging too much into the sand or dirt.
 That’s why this club is good out of the sand and could also be the best choice for someone who takes too much of a divot (we all know someone who does).

 If you’re in the market for some new wedges, a lob wedge is probably the last step.
 A sand wedge is probably the first step since it’s one of the most used golf clubs in the bag.
 A sand wedge is either 54 or 56 degrees.

 What Is A 60 Degree Wedge Used For?

 A 60-degree wedge is considered a lob wedge and is mostly used to launch the ball high up in the air and land softly on the green.
 Examples could be hitting the ball over water or sand and quickly stopping it on the green.

 I used to have a 60-degree in my bag and it did come in handy in certain situations.
-It was good for hitting little half swing chip shots or to get the ball over a bunker, but I had a tougher time hitting full shots with it.
+It was good for hitting little half-swing chip shots or getting the ball over a bunker, but I had a tougher time hitting full shots with it.

 That’s why I took it out of my bag and decided to use a sand wedge as my highest lofted club.
 Should low handicaps use a 60-degree wedge?
 Yeah, probably.
 Should the average hacker have one in their bag?
 I really don’t think so.